1º Batalhão de Forças Especiais

-1º Batalhão de Forças Especiais (1º B F Esp) (English: 1st Special Forces Battalion) is a counter-terrorism (CT) unit of the Brazilian Army.
+The 1º Batalhão de Forças Especiais (1º B F Esp) (English: 1st Special Forces Battalion), also named António Dias Cardoso Battalion, is a special forces unit of the Brazilian Army.

 History

 The Battalion was initially formed in 1957 as a jungle rescue unit.
 However, in 1968 it was reorganized as a special forces unit.
 In 1983 the unit was expanded and placed under the parachute infantry brigade structure.